curebit/docs/_sources/advanced_features/customer_service_portal/use_case_2.rst.txt

 .. image:: /_static/img/advanced_features/customer_service_portal/approve_date.png

-Navigating back to “Emails” tab.
+Navigating back to the “Emails” tab.
 Look for “Advocate reward paid email” from the same campaign that the referral dated 04/16/2015 or a few days later.
 There is a suitable email with status ‘Clicked’ 04/17/2015:

 .. image:: /_static/img/advanced_features/customer_service_portal/email_status.png

-Click on ‘Details’ and compare the referral created date with the email created date to ensure that we found the desired email:
+Click on ‘Details’ and compare the referral creation date with the email created date to ensure that we found the desired email:

 .. image:: /_static/img/advanced_features/customer_service_portal/email_letter_details.png